 (*) It’s significantly more expensive than the Chinese knockoffs, but in this case I cheerfully pay to support the guy: good stuff, direct from the source.

-6 thoughts on “Makerbot-style Endstop Power Adapter for Protoneer Arduino CNC Shield”
+6 responses to “Makerbot-style Endstop Power Adapter for Protoneer Arduino CNC Shield”